Skip to main content

 The cost of being comfortable

-It’s no coincidence that across the board the most efficient trips were taken on days where the average outdoor temperature was 70-71 F (21-22C).
-Interesting fact: this happens to be the temperature at which we humans like to keep our homes.
+It’s no coincidence that across the board, the most efficient trips were taken on days where the average outdoor temperature was 70-71°F (21-22°C).
+Interesting fact: This happens to be the temperature at which we humans like to keep our homes.

-Like humans, batteries also like to be comfortable and function best at moderate temperatures (although they’re a bit more cold-friendly and tolerate a wider temperature range).
 An EV’s on-board thermal management system is designed to draw energy to warm or cool the vehicle’s battery as needed.
 This ensures it operates in that ideal range and also helps prevent battery degradation.
 Therefore, the car is working to heat/cool both the occupants and the batteries in cold or hot conditions.

 The best and the worst performers